Updated 12/3/2019:

 Special Warfare U.S. Army, Chief of Information, U.S. Army 1962.

-Left: The “GRC-9” at work with U.S. Army Special Forces and Vietnamese irregular forces.
-Note the taller G-43 generator had replaced the GN-58 in this instance*.
+Above: The “GRC-9” at work with U.S. Army Special Forces and Vietnamese irregular forces fighting the North Vietnamese Army and Viet Cong communists in South Vietnam.
+Note the taller G-43 generator had replaced the GN-58 in this instance.
 Official Photograph, U.S. Army, August 8, 1964.

 Shown here, likely training and supporting an irregular forces patrol, probably Montangnard villagers .
 However, the GRC-9 was widely used by the South Vietnamese government Civil Guard and Self-Defense Corps in the early 1960’s and also by ARVN units as well.
 The Viet Cong captured many of these radios and used them themselves.